 A charitable remainder unitrust with City of Hope can provide you and/or other beneficiaries with income for life or for a fixed number of years.
 For your donation, which can be appreciated securities or real estate, you receive an immediate income tax deduction for a portion of your contribution to the unitrust and savings on capital gains taxes, too.
 You will also have the satisfaction of making a significant gift that benefits you now and City of Hope later.
 With this type of gift you can:

-- Avoid paying capital gains on sales of appreciated stock
+- Avoid paying capital gains on sales of appreciated stock and real estate

 - Convert the full value of stock into a lifetime income stream

 - Receive a significant charitable income tax deduction

 Joan and David, both age 70, have a vacation home that has become a burden to manage and maintain.
 Giving the property to one of their children isn’t an option.
 The property is worth $350,000, but they paid only $20,000 and are concerned about capital gains taxes.
 Donating the property to City of Hope would provide them with income, reduce their capital gains tax, and enable them to reduce the estate tax bill their children will inherit.